 When you register a security interest on the PPSR, the ‘not transitional’ is selected by default.
-The ‘transitional’ option relates to the transitional period of the PPSR which has now ended and amending migrated registrations.
+The ‘transitional’ option relates to the transitional period of the PPSR which has now ended.

 What is a transitional security interest?